suzusou/OpenCV-Color-Detection/README.md

             image.close();
         }
 ```
-In this case, if you continue to take the average of the RGB, you can see it in the log.
+In this case, if you continue to take the average of the `RGB`, you can see it in the log.

 ## Difference
 Processing speed has been increased by cutting the library files by about `one-third`.